Best Beef Chili Recipe

 I have maple syrup on hand and I’m wondering if this could be a substitute for the molasses.

-Hi Cindy, I believe maple syrup would work here, but I’d just add another teaspoon or 2 of sugar, to taste.
+Hi Cindy, I believe maple syrup would work here, but I’d just add a teaspoon or 2 of sugar to taste.
 Hope you enjoy!

 Loved it!
 I’ve made this last winter and I saw your recipe pop up on Instagram.
 I love spicy and sweetness with a hit of cornmeal.
 Definitely make again.